 But, they must know some “secrets” to help them get started.

-So, let’s take a quick look and see if you can make fashion modeling your new career..
+So, let’s take a quick look and get some cool fashion modeling tips for your new career..

 Fashion Modeling Jobs – Are Fashion Jobs for Models Really Worth It?